On the Wards: What to Know About Getting “Pimped” in Medical School

 Next is a tip that is easy to overlook: Try to relax and accept the limitations of your current medical knowledge.
-If you don’t know the answer to the question, tell the questioner that you don’t have the answer but you will look it up and learn it for next time.
-Then you can use the AMBOSS Library to look up the answer and learn it.
+If you don’t know the answer to the question, tell the questioner that you don’t have the answer, but you will look it up and learn it for next time.
+Then you can use the AMBOSS library to look up the answer and learn it.
 This demonstrates an open mind and dedication to lifelong learning, which are critical characteristics of an effective care provider.
-In case you only know part of the answer, share this so the teacher can get a sense of what you do know.
+In case you only know part of the answer, share this.
+Then the teacher can get a sense of what you do know.
 Engaging the person questioning you in some way is much better than seeming disinterested.

-This leads us to the final point: While the practice of pimping may seem unnecessarily stressful, other care providers must develop an understanding of your knowledge base to find ways in which you can best contribute to effective patient care.
+This leads us to the final point: While the practice of pimping may seem unnecessarily stressful, other care providers must develop an understanding of your knowledge base.
+This way, they can determine the methods by which you can best contribute to effective patient care.
 So, instead of dreading the thought of getting pimped, try to think of it as a natural and necessary part of your teamwork and training.
 Understand that the teacher needs to gauge how much you know, and asking questions is the primary way of doing that.

 To help you be prepared for your clinical rotations, we’ve created the AMBOSS Clerkship Survival Guides.
 Written by AMBOSS physicians and recent clerkship students, the guides will help you be prepared for the first day of every rotation, pre-round, take notes, present patients, and impress your attending.
 You can also dive into the top 10 topics for every rotation and study effectively for your NBME® Shelf exams.